NOC-OI/sql-ecology-lesson/instructors/instructor-notes.md

 - Data import
   - Not necessarily a concept, but we always have at least a handful of people that struggle with the table import step -- especially in the virtual context with window changing
-  - Data type options in SQLite (Integer, text, blob, real, numeric) when importing from CSV.
-(Maybe have a table of SQLite date types in the student material).
+  - Data type options in Oracle (Integer, text, blob, real, numeric) when importing from CSV.
+(Maybe have a table of Oracle date types in the student material).
 - Good to make sure that a comparison is drawn between joins in different languages, e.g. SQL vs tidyverse
 - HAVING, and why it's different to WHERE.... - especially when teaching online